tombensve/NS-Toolbox/Modelish/README.md

 Note that
 - the name is the same for both setter and getter.
-- the overall code to implement this is quite small!
+- the overall code to implement this is quite small.

 ## Usage